Today, after Jesus tells His disciples a parable about prayer, He asks one of the most haunting questions ever to leave His lips. What was it?

 The first question ought to be ours: If God will answer our cries for justice (reward for goodness, punishment for evil) “speedily,” why did St. Luke describe this parable as being about “the necessity to pray always without becoming weary?”
 Why would we need the great perseverance of the widow if God will not be “slow to answer” us?
 If God is more just than the dishonest judge, why would we need to keep praying and waiting for His answer?
 Why won’t we see it immediately?

 The second question is the one Jesus asks, and it actually answers ours: “But when the Son of Man comes, will He find faith on earth?”
 This is the question that penetrates deeply into the mystery of time and into our own souls as well.
 If we really have ears to hear it, we will recognize that our notion of “speedily” differs dramatically from God’s.
 By asking this question, Jesus tells us that we cannot decide if God has answered our prayers until “the Son of Man comes,” meaning the Second Coming of Christ.
 This is seriously important to know, isn’t it?
 It will only be at the consummation of history that we will recognize definitively that God has kept every promise He has ever made to us to be the just, loving Father that Jesus revealed Him to be.
 This is why we must persevere in our prayers.
-When He returns, Jesus will be looking for the kind of faith that never doubted God’s goodness and faithfulness in hearing us, no matter how long it takes for Him to prove it.
+When He returns, Jesus will be looking for the kind of faith that never doubted God’s goodness and faithfulness to hear us, no matter how long it takes for Him to prove it.
 It is for this reason that we confess “the mystery of faith” during the Mass.
 Over and over again, we acknowledge that ours is an unfolding story: Jesus has died and risen—and He will come again.
 Until that Return, it is always too soon to conclude that God hasn’t answered our prayers for justice.
 No wonder Jesus wanted us not to grow weary in them.
 Something wonderful lies ahead when human history ends.
 Can we keep the faith?

 Possible response: Lord Jesus, help me to grow in confidence that my prayers always reach God’s hearing and call forth His love.